 Lycium ferocissimum is a much-branched, spiny and rigid shrub that grows to 2 m in height.
 Young stems are green, becoming whitish as they age.
 Side branchlets are often horizontal and spiny.
 The stout spines are between 5 cm and 7 cm long.

-The plant was unfortunately introduced in Australia where it has become a weed (Vlok and Schutte-Vlok, 2010; Coates Palgrave, 2002).
+The plant was unfortunately introduced in Australia where it has become a weed (Vlok and Schutte-Vlok, 2010; Coates Palgrave, 2002; http://redlist.sanbi.org).